 Let me explain the niche selection in detail first –

 Niche is simply the industry or category.
 For example – the pet industry is a “pet niche”.
 Or say, Health niche, Skin Care Niche, etc.

 I’ll say these are broad niches.
 You need to go deeper into the niche and select one.

 Dog Niche can be a deep niche for “pet niche”.
 And “Dog Food”, “Dog Costumes”, “Dog Accessories” can be a deeper niche.

 The deeper you go, the more defined your audience, and the easier to find them and make your sales.

 Don’t select a niche because you think it’s good.
 Or because you have heard it’s good.

-Also, never go for a niche that you saw a friend or someone you know doing good.
-They are doing good because they know that niche ins and out, do you know the same as they do?
+Also, never go for a niche where you see a friend or someone you know doing good.
+They are doing good because they know that niche ins and outs, do you know the same as they do?
 If no – then stay away.